“The Blue Room” by Suzanne Valadon

 “The Blue Room”

-This oil on canvas painting is by the French Symbolist and Post-Impressionist artist, Suzanne Valadon, from 1923, and is titled “The Blue Room”.
-It is a portrait by the woman who was a muse to Renoir, Toulouse-Lautrec, Steinlein, and Chavannes.
-She was about 58 years old when she created it, and it is one of her most well-known paintings.
+“The Blue Room” is an oil on canvas painting by the French Symbolist and Post-Impressionist artist, Suzanne Valadon, from 1923.
+Valadon was a muse and model to Renoir, Toulouse-Lautrec, Steinlein, and Chavannes, amongst others.
+She was about 58 years old when she created this piece.
+It is one of her most well-known paintings.

 The Blue Room” is currently in the collections of the Musée National d’Art Moderne in Paris, France.